Location: San Diego, California

 Matters Paul has handled as lead or co-lead counsel since leaving large law firm partnership include:

-Matters Paul handed earlier in his career include:
+Matters Paul handled earlier in his career include: